 Lt=Lr+L∞-Lr1-e-Kt-tr (3)

 where Lr is Lt when t = tr.
 Thus, if Lr=0, then tr represents the theoretical age at which Lt would be zero (i.e., the x-intercept) and, if tr is replaced with t0, then Eq.
 (3) reduces to Eq.
 (1a).
 Similarly, if tr=0, then Lr represents Lt when t = 0 (i.e., the y-intercept), and, if Lr is replaced with L0, then Eq.
 (3) reduces to Eq.
 (2a).
 Thus, Eqs.
 (1) and (2) are special cases of Eq.
 (3) and only differ in whether they are parameterized to estimate the x- or y-intercept (Figure 1).
 Note that Eq.
 (3) appears to have four parameters, but either Lr is set to a constant value and tr is estimated, or tr is set to a constant value and Lr is estimated.
 Thus, Eq.
-(3) will have three estimable parameters.
+(3) has three estimable parameters.

 Of more interest is that Eq.
 (3) may be used to estimate Lr or tr for any point on the VBGF curve (Figure 1).
 For example, tr may be set to a specific age of biological interest such that the mean length at that age (Lr) is a parameter estimated from fitting Eq.
 (3) to data.
 Conversely, and the focus of this note, Lr may be set to a specific length of biological interest such that the mean age for fish of that length (tr) is a parameter estimated from fitting Eq.
 (3) to data.
 Thus, because tr is a parameter directly estimated from fitting Eq.
 (3) to data, all methods for computing confidence intervals for function parameters may be used and common statistical methods may be used to identify differences in tr among populations.